sembahen/Thinkful/README.md

-Some workl done with Thinkful's apprenticeship
+Some excerpts of work done with Thinkful's apprenticeship